Aircloak/aircloak/cloak/README.md

 4. Run `./build_image.sh` to create the docker image.
 5. Start the container with `./container.sh console`.

-You can now interact with the cloak via the dockerized air (https://insights.air-local:9443).
+You can now interact with the cloak via the dockerized air (http://localhost:8080 or https://insights.air-local:8443).

 #### Deploying